Women in Afghanistan: Mohammed Zahir Shah (1933–1973)

 Successors Mohammed Nadir Shah and Mohammed Zahir Shah acted more cautiously, but nevertheless worked for the moderate and steady improvement of women's rights.
 Women were allowed to take classes at the Masturat Women's Hospital in Kabul in 1931, and some girls' schools were reopened; the first high school for girls was officially called a 'Nursing School' to prevent any opposition to it.
 While women were again forced to be veiled in public, unveiling had become accepted in private among the Afghan upper class, and it was noted that upper-class women were met at the Kabul International Airport by servants running up to the stairs of the airplane to deliver a chadar (veil) upon their arrival to Kabul from abroad, since they had not used it during their stay abroad.

 After the Second World War, modernization reforms were seen as necessary by the government, resulting in the resurrection of a state women's movement.
-In 1946 the government-supported Women's Welfare Association (WWA) was founded with Queen Humaira Begum as patron, giving school classes for girls and vocational classes to women, and from 1950 to 1951 women students were accepted at the Kabul University.
+In 1946 the government-supported Women's Welfare Association (WWA) was founded with Queen Humaira Begum as patron, giving school classes for girls and vocational classes to women, and from 1950/1951 onward, women students were accepted at the Kabul University.

-Following the election of Mohammed Daoud Khan as Prime Minister in 1953, social reforms giving women a more public presence were encouraged.
+Following the election of Mohammed Daoud Khan as prime minister in 1953, social reforms giving women a more public presence were encouraged.
 One of his aims was to break free from the ultra-conservative, Islamist tradition of treating women as second-class citizens.
 During his time, he made significant advances towards modernization.

-During his tenure as Prime Minister from 1953 to 1963, Daoud Kahn implemented several progressive policies and laws to support women's rights in Afghanistan.
+During his tenure as prime minister from 1953 to 1963, Daoud Khan implemented several progressive policies and laws to support women's rights in Afghanistan.
 He actively encouraged women to take part in public offices and introduced female staff members in various institutions such as Aryana Afghan Airline, the Tele-Communication department, and other organizations.
 Daoud also promoted the voluntary unveiling of women, emphasizing their freedom to choose whether or not to wear veils.

 In addition to these efforts, Daoud aimed to extend women's emancipation beyond the capital city of Kabul.
 For instance, during his visit to Kandahar, he urged the wives of civil service personnel and other women to abandon the veil.
 There were instances of opposition to these modernization initiatives in isolated areas, resulting in violent acts against women who did not wear veils.
 However, the government remained steadfast in its commitment and punished the perpetrators by imprisoning them.

-The Prime Minister prepared women's emancipation carefully and gradually.
+The prime minister prepared women's emancipation carefully and gradually.
 He began in 1957 by introducing women workers at the Radio Kabul; by appointing women delegates to the Asian Women's Conference in Ceylon; by employing forty girls to the government pottery factory, women as receptionists and telephone operators in the state Tele-Communications agency, and air hostesses at the Aryana Airlines in 1958.